 Dove Foundation reviewers have no problem recommending Remember the Titans to families.

 “Well hurray for Hollywood!
 At last – here’s a story about overcoming bigotry told without profanity, exploitive sex or excessive violence.
 What’s more, it’s downright entertaining. . . .
 If a film is done right, no one is going to leave the theater let down by its wholesomeness.”

 One of the things the reviewer got right is that it certainly is entertaining.
 And if they are saying that we ought not to indulge in movies where profanity is pointless, sex exploitive and violence excessive, I also agree with them.
 But, I would object if they were suggesting that profanity in a movie is inherently wrong, that all sex is exploitive and that any violence is excessive.
 They go on:

 “[W]e approve of [Remember the Titans] because it represents a concerted effort to tell an uplifting story without the usual ratio of obscene and profane material.
 If that sounds like a Hallmark card commercial, well, what’s wrong with leaving the theater feeling hopeful and satisfied?
 Isn’t that the purpose of art – to uplift the spirit of man?”

-There are many movies out there that ought not to be viewed by anyone, let alone children—some of them are rated G. It is likely that more of them are rated “R,” and ought to be avoided for their treatment of language, sexuality and violence.
-But there are also those that are not only well crafted, but tell us the truth about ourselves; sometimes the content that earns it the “R” rating, actually helps it to deliver this truth in a meaningful way that changes us for the better.
+There are many movies out there that ought not to be viewed by anyone, let alone children—some of them are rated G. It is likely that more of them are rated “R,” and ought to be avoided for their treatment of language, sexuality, and violence.
+But there are also those that are not only well crafted but also tell us the truth about ourselves.
+And sometimes they have content that earns them the “R” rating because the language, nudity, and violence actually help the film to deliver the truth in a meaningful way that changes us for the better.